Hyundai Elantra: Facelift

 The facelifted Avante was revealed in South Korea on 27 February 2023.
 On April 18, 2023, Hyundai unveiled the facelifted Elantra N, which features a similar redesigned front and rear end to the standard Elantra.

 The North American-market Elantra was introduced on August 30, 2023, along with the refreshed 2024 Hyundai Sonata.
 In North America, there will be three models available: petrol-only, petrol/electric hybrid, and performance-oriented N. The petrol lineup will feature a new SEL Convenience trim, while the petrol/electric hybrid model is now available in a single trim.
-Four new exterior paint colour options are available: Ecotronic Gray, Ultimate Red, Exotic Green (available on the N model only), and Amazon Gray.
+Four new exterior paint colour options are available: Ecotronic Gray, Ultimate Red, Exotic Green (available on the N-line trim only), and Amazon Gray.
 Newly-standard safety features include rear side-impact airbags, a rear seatbelt reminder, and haptic feedback for the steering wheel that is integrated into the vehicle's safety systems.
 A new curved display screen, which consists of two separate screens under a single pane of glass, also becomes available.

+In Singapore, the face-lifted model was launched in March 2024, in two models, the S and Elite models.
+Both models feature a 1.6-litre petrol-hybrid engine, with a 6-speed DCT transmission.
+The car also comes standard with a lithium-ion battery pack with 1.32 kilowatt-hours of capacity, with an electric motor.
+Both models are equipped with Hyundai's safety and technology features.
+These include a 10.25-inch digital cluster display and several Hyundai SmartSense driver-assistance systems such as Blind-spot Collision-Avoidance Assist, Forward Collision-Avoidance Assist, Lane Following Assist, Rear Cross-Traffic Collision Prevention Assist, and Safe Exit Warning.
+Furthermore, both models utilize a Regenerative Braking System to enhance efficiency.
+Additional features such as a sunroof and electric memory seat for the driver is sold only on the Elite model.

-The Elantra N was also introduced to China at Auto Shanghai 2023 and was officially listed in November 2023 with trim levels: 2.0TN and 2.0T Sport Package Edition.
+The Elantra N was also introduced to China at Auto Shanghai 2023 alongside the domestically produced Hyundai Mufasa as part of Hyundai's N performance brand in the Chinese market.
+The Elantra N was officially listed in November 2023 with trim levels: 2.0TN and 2.0T Sport Package Edition and are both equipped with the 8 speed dual clutch transmission.
 Available exterior colour choices are Performance Blue, Cyber Gray, Lightning White, and Phantom Black.
 While the Elantra has been assembled in the country traditionally since 2003, the Hyundai Elantra N is available instead as an imported model.

 The facelifted Elantra N was launched in the Philippines on April 4, 2024, alongside the Ioniq 5 N, as part of Hyundai N's arrival in the country.

 Hyundai Nishat commenced the production of the seventh-generation facelifted Elantra in Pakistan in October 2024.
 It comes in only one hybrid variant equipped with the 1.6 L Smartstream G1.6 Hybrid I4 hybrid powertrain paired with 6-speed DCT.

 The Elantra N in facelift model has been launched in Brunei on 8 August 2025.